top of page

 The second part is even trickier.
 I.e. for you to be an interesting enough personality for your audience.
 It is one thing to learn how to speak a language, and another to say something interesting in this language.
 But what does this entail?
 How can you nurture this?

-The other part is the specific education and research on your specific photographic subject.
+The other aspect is the specific education and research on your specific photographic subject.
 While you are figuring out what that specific subject is, you need to dive deeper into its details at the same time you are getting deeper with your photography.
 Educate yourself about the subject, by reading more about it, participating in lectures or watching documentaries about this subject.
 You must master your subject to understand it and be able to portray your opinions through your photography.

 Finally, let’s discuss another technique that is also used by many, which works.
 You can use this technique in conjunction with all of the above.